Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Results

-In this section, we end by illustrating the results of the sWk-means algorithm applied to real-world financial time series data, using publicly available FX spot rate data\footnotemark~as a case study.
-Specifically, we apply the algorithm to combined hourly \textsc{usdjpy} and \textsc{gbpusd} spot rate data starting from 30~April~2007 until 8~August~2023.
-The dataset contains $100,879$ two-dimensional data points.
+In this section, we end by illustrating the results of the sWk-means algorithm applied to real-world financial time series data, using publicly available FX spot exchange rate data\footnotemark~as a case study.
+Specifically, we apply the algorithm to combined hourly Dollar-Yen (\textsc{usdjpy}) and Sterling-Dollar (\textsc{gbpusd}) spot rate data starting from 30~April~2007 until 8~August~2023.
+The dataset contains $100,879$ 2d data points.

-We choose to use $K=3$ clusters in order to give the algorithm a chance in teasing out information from the two-dimensional dataset beyond the most obvious high- and low-variance regimes that are typically identified when using $K=2$ clusters even for one-dimensional data.
-We anticipate that the additional degree of freedom will allow the algorithm to say something useful about the joint distribution of the time series in additional to the marginal behaviour.
+We choose to use $K=3$ clusters in order to give the algorithm a chance in teasing out information from the 2d dataset beyond the most obvious high- and low-variance regimes that are typically identified when using $K=2$ clusters even for 1d data.
+We anticipate that the additional degree of freedom will allow the algorithm to say something useful about the joint distribution of the time series in addition to the marginal behaviour.

-The dataset including the results of the sWk-means clustering algorithm can be seen in Figure~\ref{fig:ts2-real-data} (a).
-We use a window size $h_1=60$ and a lifting size $h_2=12 \, (20 \%)$, and as usual choose the clustering that maximises the mean centroid-centroid distance $ \langle \mathcal{W}_p(\bar{\mu}_k, \bar{\mu}_{k'}) \rangle_{k,k'} $ from 100 random initialisations.
+The dataset including the results of the sWk-means clustering algorithm can be seen in Figure~\ref{fig:ts2-real-data}(a).
+We use a window size $h_1=60$ and a lifting size $h_2=12 \, (20 \%)$, and, as usual, choose the clustering that maximises the mean centroid--centroid distance $ \langle \mathcal{W}_p(\bar{\mu}_k, \bar{\mu}_{k'}) \rangle_{k,k'} $ from 100 random initialisations.
 Each point in the time series is coloured according to the cluster (I, II, or III) assigned by the algorithm (grey/black, green, and red, respectively).